RishabhJain2018/rishabhjain2018.github.io/experience.md

     </div>
     <br>
         <div>
-        Responsible for creating a platform for smile detection in which a classifier was trained for classifying <br> smiling and unsmiling images using OpenCV, dlib python packages.
+        Responsible for creating a platform for smile detection in which a classifier was trained for classifying smiling and unsmiling images using OpenCV, dlib python packages.
         </div>
     </div>
   </div>